exercism/java/concepts/switch-statement/about.md

        }
    ```

-   This exemple is not working because message is declared twice in the `switch`.
+   This example is not working because message is declared twice in the `switch`.
    It could be solved using :

    ```java